Despite being one of the largest canyons in Europe, Alta Canyon is one of the best kept secrets of Northern Norway!

 How to visit Alta Canyon on a self-guided hike, fact sheet

 - Parking: car park at Gargia Fjellstua (directions)

-- Level of difficulty: 1/5 – easy walk, mostly flat.
+- Level of difficulty: 1/5 – easy walk, mostly flat, however the final descent to the edge of canyon is rather steep, care needed.
 Norwegian standards: GREEN – easy.

 - Gargia weather: Gargia weather forecast